tomalatomas/munifi_notes/README.md

 ![Alt text](images/lecture2/OrgStructRule.png)

+---

-#### Accountability
+### Accountability

-Accountability helps to define responsibilities between two types of object (object in Party).
-This can be limited for given time period.
-The responsibilities are baseod on Commissioner-Responsible relationship (e.g. Employer-employee)
+- Accountability helps to define responsibilities between two types of object (object in Party).

-![Alt text](images/lecture2/acc.png)
+- This can be limited for given time period.
 - Idea is to generalize Organizational structure into more generic cases
   - Organization Structure shows relationships between organization units

-  - In general people have often similar relationship to other people or organization structures
-- Accountability pattern combines a generalizes the principles of Organization Structure and Party
+![Alt text](images/lecture2/acc.png)

+Mappings:

--Each instance of Accountability represents a link between two parties, the AccountabilityType indicates the nature of the link.
+- **AccountabilityType** - indicates the nature of the relationship, hierarchy between the subjects (Employer-employee)
+- **Accountability** - relationship between two members of the party,
+- **TimePeriod** - Time Validity of the relationship
+- **Party** - Individual subjects, members of the party

 This allows you to handle any number of organizational relationships